 Our existing Indexes continue: in January, the Fiksu Cost per Loyal User Index increased three percent to $1.80 – a 15 percent increase year-over-year.
 Fiksu’s App Store Competitive Index held steady at 6.4 million downloads per day – a six percent increase year-over-year.

 Mobile marketing shouldn’t require guesswork.
 Our award-winning Fiksu Mobile App Marketing Platform injects predictability into your campaigns, removing complexity and guesswork and shifting the focus to where it belongs: performance.

-We’ve accumulated more than 107 billion mobile app actions to-date – including launches, registrations, and in-app purchases – and use this data to help you better understand the fluctuating dynamics of the complex app marketing landscape through our monthly Fiksu Indexes.
+We’ve accumulated more than 218 billion mobile app actions to-date – including launches, registrations, and in-app purchases, as well as real-time bidding requests – and use this data to help you better understand the fluctuating dynamics of the complex app marketing landscape through our monthly Fiksu Indexes.

 Your app is competing for users with more than a million others.
 The best way to improve your mobile marketing is to more precisely understand the competitive landscape you’re pouring your budget into.
 The Fiksu Indexes reveal how industry dynamics – such as iOS upgrades, device launches, advertiser demand, ad network/publisher inventory, and seasonal activity – impact your business goals.
 Armed with this insight, you can adapt and plan with more agility.